shmilylty/OneForAll/README.en.md

        Note:
            Parameter valid optional value 1, 0, none indicates that the export is valid, invalid, and all subdomains, respectively.
-           Parameter verify for True attempts to resolve and request the subdomain and tag the validity of the subdomain based on the result.
            Parameter port have optional values 'default' 'small', 'medium', 'large', See config.py configuration for details.
            Parameter format have optional values 'txt', 'rst', 'csv', 'tsv', 'json',